AntonioDiaz/cloud_developer/README.md

 * Decorators
 The Decorators (also known as Annotations) mentioned in this video are a feature of the sequelize-typescript package which allows us to link database features with our models.
 We exemplify this using the @CreatedAt and @UpdatedAt.
 This will set the option in the Postgres database to automatically set the date when any row is created, or updated and is useful when sorting and filtering our data.
 [Read more and view complete details on the model definition in the sequelize-typescript docs](https://www.npmjs.com/package/sequelize-typescript#model-definition)

-Enter __npm run dev__ in terminal to start the server
+* Enter __npm run dev__ in terminal to start the server

+* Associations In Sequelize
+Check out the Sequelize documentation on associations to understand how to implement this pattern: http://docs.sequelizejs.com/manual/associations.html

 ### Lesson 5: user authentication and security
 ### Lesson 6: scaling and fixing